IRTF-HRPC/drafts/draft-feminism.md

 Harms: Surveillance, content regulations or restrictions, content blocking.

 Related protocols: Confidentiality, keeping data secret from unintended listeners {{BCP72}}.
 Data protection {{RFC1984}}.
 Encryption

 Related rights: Freedom of expression

 ### Pornography

-Women's sexual expression online is socially condemned and punushed with online gender based violence.
+Women's sexual expression online is socially condemned and punished with online gender based violence.
 On the other hand, queer people online sexuality is usually labeld as "harmful content".
 These practices evidence how overcontrolled are gendered bodies and tend to confuse the differences between sexual expression and pornography.

 Users build their own public digital identities while using private communications to disseminate information, explore their sexuality in text, image and video, share their initmity with others.
 Pornography online, on the other hand, has to do with agency, consent, power and labour.